studenttak/modules/0431/mdModule.md

 Everyone has some intrinsic laziness, or resistance to do certain kinds of work.
 In my case, changing how I teach a class to fit the framework of a book is more work than originating my material.
 However, the majority of my colleagues consider originating work to be more work than following the framework of published textbooks.

+This challenge is more complex to overcome because it is in part due to the intrinsic drive and resistance of each person.
+Being paid for developing OER work is a solution, but only a short-term one.
+Grants and other forms of monetary incentives will, eventually, run out.